ashish25-bit/sorting-visualizer/README.md

 # DATA STRUCTURE VISUALIZER

-> This is a react application which visualizes some array sorting algorithms
+> This is a react application which visualizes some array sorting algorithms, path finding algorithm and data structure.

 ## Modules and dependencies